Yogesh-Srinivas/FlashStore/IOSDev/Swift.md

 > - Adding support for Apple Pencil double-taps (its easy)

 ## Tips
-**Swift's pattern matching capabilities are so powerful!
+**1. Swift's pattern matching capabilities are so powerful!
 Two enum cases with associated values can even be matched and handled by the same switch case - which is super useful when handling state changes with similar data.**
 ```swift
 enum DownloadState {
     case inProgress(progress: Double)